Hindu nationalism: Keshav Baliram Hedgewar

 Another leader of prime importance in the ascent of Hindu nationalism was Keshav Baliram Hedgewar of Nagpur.
 Hedgewar as a medical student in Calcutta had been part of the revolutionary activities of the Hindu Mahasabha, Anushilan Samiti and Jugantar.
 He was charged with sedition in 1921 by the British Administration and served a year in prison.
-He was briefly a member of Indian National Congress.
+He was briefly a member of the Indian National Congress.
 In 1925, he left the Congress to form the Rashtriya Swayamsevak Sangh (RSS) with the help of Hindu Mahasabha Leader B. S. Moonje, Bapuji Soni, Gatate Ji etc., which would become the focal point of Hindu movements in Independent India.
 The Rashtriya Swayamsevak Sangh started by him became one of the most prominent Hindu organisation with its influence ranging in the social and political spheres of India.

-In 1930, when Mahatma Gandhi started Satyagraha movement against the British Government, Hedgewar participated in the movement in his individual capacity and did not let the RSS join the freedom movement officially.
-The RSS portrayed itself as a social movement rather than a political party, and did not play central role in any of the Indian independence movement.
+In 1930, when Mahatma Gandhi started Satyagraha movement against the British Government, Hedgewar participated in the movement in his capacity and did not let the RSS join the freedom movement officially.
+The RSS portrayed itself as a social movement rather than a political party, and did not play a central role in any of the Indian independence movement.
 However, the RSS emphatically rejected the Congress policy of cooperation with the Muslims.
 Subsequently, in 1934, the Congress banned its members from joining RSS, Hindu Mahasabha or Muslim League.

-After death of Hedgewar in 1940, M. S. Golwalkar became head of the organization.
+After the death of Hedgewar in 1940, M. S. Golwalkar became head of the organisation.
 RSS continued to avoid participation in anti-British activities, as Golwalkar did not want to give the British colonial administration any excuse to ban the RSS.
 After the Muslim League passed the Lahore Resolution demanding a separate Pakistan, the RSS campaigned for a Hindu nation, but stayed away from the independence struggle.
-When the British colonial government banned military drills and use of uniforms in non-official organizations, Golwalkar terminated the RSS military department.
-RSS had played no role in the Quit India Movement and nor the naval revolt.
-RSS played an important role in anti-Muslim violence during the partition of India in 1947.
+When the British colonial government banned military drills and the use of uniforms in non-official organisations, Golwalkar terminated the RSS military department.
+RSS had played no role in the Quit India Movement nor the naval revolt.